-Accelerating your integration often comes down to early planning, process management, and the tool, or tools, used to make your process management more effective.
+Accelerating your m&a integration often comes down to early planning, process management, and the tool, or tools, used to make your process management more effective.

-These three arenas should help integration teams, as all three have the potential to lead to increased communication, collaboration, team member efficiency, and an overall more successful integration.
+These three arenas should help m&a integration teams, as all three have the potential to lead to increased communication, collaboration, team member efficiency, and an overall more successful integration.